 When you give an oral report, focus on common problem areas such as these:

-- Timing—Make sure you keep within the 7-minute time limit.
-Anything under 6 minutes is also a problem.
+- Timing—Make sure you keep within the expected time limit.
+Anything way under is also a problem.
 Do some rehearsal, write a script, or find some other way to get the timing just right.

 - Volume—Obviously, you must be sure to speak loud enough so that all of your audience can hear you.
 You might find some way to practice speaking a little louder in the days before the oral presentation.

 - Pacing, speed—Sometimes, oral presentators who are a bit nervous talk too fast.
 All that adrenaline causes them to speed through their talk.
 That makes it hard for the audience to follow.
 In general, it helps listeners to understand you better if you speak a bit more slowly and deliberately than you do in normal conversation.
 Slow down, take it easy, be clear.

 - Gestures and posture—Watch out for nervous hands flying all over the place.
 This too can be distracting—and a bit comical.
 At the same time, don't turn yourself into a mannikin.
 Plan to keep your hands clasped together or holding onto the podium and only occasionally making some gesture.
 As for posture, avoid slouching at the podium and leaning against the wall.

 - Verbal crutches—Watch out for too much "uh," "you know," "okay" and other kinds of nervous verbal habits.
 Instead of saying "uh" or "you know" every three seconds, just don't say anything at all.
 In the days before your oral presentation, practice speaking without these verbal crutches.
 The silence that replaces them is not a bad thing—it gives listeners time to process what you are saying.

 Planning and Preparing Visuals for Oral Presentations

 Prepare at least one visual for this report.
 Here are some ideas for the "medium" to use for your visuals: